jijup/OpenSN/README.md

   5. Curl Noise (in progress)
   6. Perlin Noise with Splatter Perturbation
   7. Perlin Noise with Wood Perturbation
+  8. Perlin Noise with Domain Perturbation
+  9. Worley Noise with Bezier Curves

 ### UI Implementation:
 A user inferface, utilizing [Dear, ImGui](https://github.com/ocornut/imgui), has been implemented.
 This allows for an enhanced view and increased interaction with the application of which is rendered.